GANitak/community/community.hachyderm.io/content/fr/docs/_index.md

     weight: 20
 ---

+{{% pageinfo %}}
+This page was manually translated on 05/05/23.
+Please utilize the English docs for the most up to date policies.
+{{% /pageinfo %}}
 ## Bienvenue à Hachyderm !

 Here we are trying to build a curated network of respectful professionals in the tech industry around the globe.
 Welcome anyone who follows the rules and needs a safe home or fresh start.